 While the league continues to grow so do the requests of adding more season games.
 On January 7, 2019 the Anaheim Ducks Hockey League excitedly announced the expansion of the regular hockey season to 18 games for JV Divisions and 20 for all Varsity Divisions and the Friars made the most of it!
 Entering the playoffs as the no. 9 seed, Servite rode their Cinderella story all the way to the finals defeating Capistrano Coyotes 2-0 to win the 2020 ADHSHL Commissioners Cup!
 The team topped the 6, 3, 2 and 1 seeds to become the lowest seed in league history to take home the title!
 Credo!

-SERVITE HOCKEY looks to achieve excellence both ON and BEYOND THE RINK.
+SERVITE HOCKEY looks to continue to achieve excellence both ON and BEYOND THE RINK.

 Aligned with the formation program of the school, we seek to shape future leaders both on and off the ice.
 It is important for us to build in each of the players a sense of family and brotherhood.
 With an understanding that there are many options for academics and hockey, we strive to set ourselves apart by shaping strong young men that will impact the communities they belong to in the future.
 We do this through hockey, but also many off-ice leadership and growth opportunities.